WRansohoff/nmigen_rv32i_min/README.md

     iceprog build/top.bin

+Currently the design will not run faster than 12MHz, so you'll need to set `hfosc_div` to either 2 or 3 in the board file if you use the internal oscillator.

 # Programming

 This design should be able to run C programs compiled by GCC for the RV32I architecture; just flash the binary image to a 2MByte offset in the board's SPI Flash.
 See `tests/hw_tests` for some minimal examples.